Disclosure: I may receive commission for items purchased through links. This helps keep our site free to readers.

 But here’s the thing: we’ve seen the old Hammer films, and we are NOT taking any chances.
 (Are you?)

-Here’s how to stake out (see what we did there?) your quarry and put those hungry vamps where they belong.
-Read on for the scary scoop of mythical ways to kill vampires.
+Here’s how to stake out (see what we did there?) your quarry and repel vampires, according to lore.

 10. Visit Your Local Baptismal Font

-Just a few drops of holy water will burn their uber-pale skin, so keep a little nearby for your own protection and be ready to douse unearthly intruders at any time — you never know when one might strike.
+Just a few drops of holy water will burn their uber-pale skin, so keep a little nearby for your own protection and be ready to douse unearthly intruders.

 9. Just Say “Hell No”